wireapp/wire-ios/README.md

 Canvas is a component for painting and composing pictures.

-This framework is part of Wire iOS SyncEngine.
-Visit [iOS SyncEngine repository](http://github.com/wireapp/wire-ios-sync-engine) for an overview of the architecture.
+This framework is part of Wire iOS app.
+Visit [iOS  repository](http://github.com/wireapp/wire-ios) for an overview of the architecture.